collocations.org

 The Pope granted him an audience.

-He sought a private audience with the Queen.
+She sought a private audience with the Japanese emperor.

 Report an error or submit a comment/suggestion on audience